MILVLG/bottom-up-attention.pytorch/README.md

    $ git clone --recursive https://github.com/MILVLG/bottom-up-attention.pytorch
    ```

-2. Install Detectron2 according to their official instructions [here](https://github.com/facebookresearch/detectron2/blob/5e2a6f62ef752c8b8c700d2e58405e4bede3ddbe/INSTALL.md). **Please use the recommended version of Detectron2 in this repository.
-The latest version may result in a running error.**
+2. Install Detectron2 according to their official instructions [here](https://github.com/facebookresearch/detectron2/blob/5e2a6f62ef752c8b8c700d2e58405e4bede3ddbe/INSTALL.md). **Please use the recommended version of Detectron2 (@5e2a6f6), which can be downloaded using the above command.
+Using the latest version of Detectron may result in a running error.**

 3. Compile other used tools using the following script: